GloryAfiakurue/Sales-Performance-Insights-Mysellar-Global-Operations/README.md

 - Monitor product category performance to optimize inventory and marketing

-Mysellar should look into boosting sales in high-GDP countries like Nigeria and South Africa where performance is still low.
+Mysellar should look into boosting sales in high GDP countries like Nigeria and South Africa where performance is still low.
 There’s room to grow if the right strategies are used.
 Also, working on reducing shipping time in some regions could improve customer experience.
 It’s key to keep tracking sales trends across regions and categories to guide better decisions.

 ## Full Dashboard Visuals and Insights,